cminers/braiins-os/docs/firmware.md

 ### miner_cfg

-This partition uses U-Boot environment for storing unique information about miner and is written only once during factory programming or initial upgrade from original firmware.
-The data is also stored in redundant environment format because U-Boot can be configured only for one format.
+This partition uses U-Boot environment for storing unique information about miners and is written only once during factory programming or the initial upgrade from original firmware.
+The data is also stored in a redundant environment format because U-Boot can be configured for only one format.
 However, it does not use the second data storage.
 The environment stores the following information:

 * MAC address,
 * miner HWID,
 * default pool settings.

-This data are used during factory reset to restore the initial configuration.
+These data are used during factory reset to restore the initial configuration.

 ### recovery

 This is read-only partition.
-It is created during factory programming or initial upgrade from original firmware.
+It is created during factory programming or the initial upgrade from original firmware.
-When U-Boot is not corrupted this partition can be used for miner recovery.
-The recovery image is logically divided to three partitions:
+When U-Boot is not corrupted, this partition can be used for miner recovery.
+The recovery image is logically divided into three partitions:

 | Address               | Size       | Name      |
 |:---------------------:|:----------:| --------- |